aanderse/LdapRecord.com/source/docs/laravel/auth/testing.md

 }
 ```

-We have now successfully tested our LDAP authentication rule.
+The above test passes because we have not added our LDAP user into any groups -
+so the `exists()` check inside of our rule returns `false`.